Microsoft’s Project Reunion bridges Win32 and UWP divide, again

 This time, Microsoft is borrowing an idea from the web — polyfill — with the introduction of packages.
 A polyfill is a piece of code that provides modern functionality on older browsers that do not natively support it.
 As Microsoft introduces new APIs, developers link against a package, and if you’re on an older version, Microsoft will polyfill the functionality as best it can to use in the new version.
 The best part is that these packages will work from a Win32 or UWP app.
 The collection of packages thus becomes a common API service between Win32 and UWP.
 Best of all, Microsoft can do this across its 1 billion devices, immediately.
 Microsoft EVP Rajesh Jha explained the result in a briefing ahead of Build 2020.

 “We’re bringing together the combined power of Win32 and UWP,” Jha said.
 “So developers no longer have to choose, because we’re unifying these existing APIs — in some way decoupling them from the OS.
 And so the developers are confident that as they use these APIs, they will work across all of Windows.
-And Project Union allows developers to not only modernize their app so it runs efficiently, locally, on a physical Windows machine, but it can also deliver a great experience when streamed from the cloud — such as remote apps or Windows Virtual Desktop.
+And Project Reunion allows developers to not only modernize their app so it runs efficiently, locally, on a physical Windows machine, but it can also deliver a great experience when streamed from the cloud — such as remote apps or Windows Virtual Desktop.
 And so you’re now running Windows, not only on Windows, but iOS and Android and Mac and Linux from the cloud.”

 WinUI 3 and WebView2